 If there were some safety concerns that arose or issues with drugs, or alcohol, or domestic violence, the judge is going to hear about that and want to know was that something that was accurate?
 Did that really happen?
 Was it just a rumor, an allegation with no basis?
 It would be very important that if there were those allegations that we could show to the court that those were or were not true, and if they weren’t true, why you should get your visitation times made up.
 Now, based on a refusal of visitation, a judge can also look to see whether maybe your visitation time needs to be adjusted depending on what those allegations would be.

 It’s very important, especially when your visitation’s been refused, that you have an attorney that can look into those circumstances and explain to the court what happened, and also to arrange with the other side or to propose for the judge where the makeup visits may come in so that you get your time that you were awarded under the prior court order that you can get your time back with your child, and make sure that you get back on schedule, start getting your parenting time, and aren’t continuously being refused your time.
-If you have any questions, please give us a call about your circumstances.
-I will look into that and see what we can do to show the court that’s being wrongfully refused and withheld and also help you get the makeup time that you need.

 Do you have children and are fighting for custody?
 Don’t make these mistakes and ruin your claim.
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.